 Avoid "Over the Counter" Treatments

-Between vet bills, pest control services, and other expenses, it's safe to say that it's not cheap to get rid of pet bird lice -- however, please don't let the cost of effective treatment cause you to cut corners by using inferior products that you can buy at the grocery store.
+Between vet bills, pest control services, and other expenses, it's safe to say that it's not cheap to get rid of pet bird lice—however, please don't let the cost of effective treatment cause you to cut corners by using inferior products that you can buy at the grocery store.
 Most "do it yourself" pest control chemicals can be harmful or fatal to birds, as can treatments that are labeled for the removal of human head lice infestations.
-Do yourself and your bird a favor and seek professional help as soon as you suspect a lice infestation in your pet.
+Do yourself and your bird a favor and seek professional help (even if its a call to a clinic for thoughts on what to do) as soon as you suspect a lice infestation in your pet.